tomankirilov/VPainter/README.md

 # **USING THE PLUGIN:**

 ![](images/show_hide.gif)
-In the 3d editor when a MeshInstance node with a valid mesh resource is selected an icon will appear in the top editor menu (1).
+In the 3d editor when a MeshInstance node with a valid mesh resource is selected an icon will appear in the top editor menu.
-When clicked a new sidebar will appear with painting options(2).
+When clicked a new sidebar will appear with painting options.

 # **TOOLS:**
 ![](images/01.gif)